Chantal Mauduit: Biography

-In the book "No Shortcuts to the Top" Viesturs tells about the discovery of Mauduit's and her Sherpa partner's body in the tent at Camp II of Dhaulagiri.
-Viesturs writes that initially he was uncertain about the real cause of death, suggesting possible other causes, but then recognises that it was possible that a rockfall or ice had broken the neck of the two climbers.
-Viesturs was on Dhaulagiri at the time of Mauduit's death, but had no first hand knowledge about how Mauduit died.
-Chantal Mauduit's body was returned to France and the autopsy concluded that the cause of death was a broken neck.
+In the book "No Shortcuts to the Top" Viesturs tells about his discovery of Mauduit's and her Sherpa partner's body in the tent at Camp II of Dhaulagiri.
+Viesturs writes that initially he was uncertain about the real cause of death, suggesting possible other causes, but then recognised that it was possible that a rockfall or ice had broken the neck of the two climbers.
 Frederique Delrieu, a climbing companion of both Viesturs and Mauduit, saw Mauduit's body first-hand and confirmed that she had a broken neck.